 Published: April 2019

 Note: This page summarizes the rationale behind a grant to Evidence Action that GiveWell has recommended to Open Philanthropy.
 Evidence Action staff reviewed this page prior to publication.

-In March 2019, GiveWell recommended that Good Ventures make a grant of $800,000 to Evidence Action for the monitoring and evaluation of the Phase 2 pilot stage of its technical assistance to the Government of India's national school-based iron and folic acid (IFA) supplementation program.
+In March 2019, GiveWell recommended that Open Philanthropy make a grant of $800,000 to Evidence Action for the monitoring and evaluation of the Phase 2 pilot stage of its technical assistance to the Government of India's national school-based iron and folic acid (IFA) supplementation program.

 In December 2018, Evidence Action's Beta Incubator received a GiveWell Incubation Grant to pilot a project to provide technical assistance to the Indian government's large-scale school-based IFA supplementation targeting children and adolescents.
 For more details on that grant, see this page.

 About the grant

 In March 2019, GiveWell recommended that Open Philanthropy make a grant of $800,000 to Evidence Action for the monitoring and evaluation of the Phase 2 pilot stage of its technical assistance to the Government of India's IFA supplementation program.

 Evidence Action told us that it will undertake the following key monitoring activities with this grant.
 This is a tentative plan that is subject to change, but we believe that it is indicative of the type of activities that it will undertake: